-Visit women’s-only villages like Umoja Village, a unique Manyatta founded in 1990 as a sanctuary for survivors of genital mutilation, sexual assault, and forced marriages, then join a chapati cooking class in Mwariki Village, a women-based community project dedicated to empowering less privileged women and children.
+Visit women’s-only villages like Umoja Village, a unique Manyatta founded in 1990 as a sanctuary for survivors of genital mutilation, sexual assault, and forced marriages, then join a chapati cooking class in Mwariki Village, a community project dedicated to empowering less privileged women and children.

 Safaris in the Masai Mara, Lake Nakuru and Samburu National Reserve are not only opportunities to see some of Kenya’s most incredible wildlife, but also to meet some of Kenya’s female wildlife rangers and understand the challenges they face in a male-dominated industry.

 We would love to open up these real-life experiences to all of our travellers, however, in order to operate in a socially responsible and culturally sensitive manner, this is simply not possible.
 But if you’re interested in visiting any of these incredible parts of the world and a women’s only trip isn’t for you, we have a number of regular or themed trips in these destinations too.
 So, be sure to check them out.